The Neighbourhood Activity Centres Framework has now been adopted

 The City of Stonnington maintains that it is best placed to consider housing growth within our municipality.
 Our structure planning and Frameworks are underpinned by rigorous and extensive background work to ensure the controls are appropriate and apply to the specific context of the centre.

 The City of Stonnington will use the Neighbourhood Activity Centres Framework to advocate to the State Government.
+See our website for more details.

 Privacy Statement